 - Keystone DH Conference, University of Pennsylvania

-dSHARP and the Department of English’s Humanities Analytics program co-organize a weekly lecture series on digital humanities, with local and visiting presenters.
-Attendance ranges from 10-30, and lunch is provided.
+dSHARP and the Department of English’s Humanities Analytics program co-organized a weekly lecture series on digital humanities, with local and visiting presenters.
+Attendance ranged from 10-30.

 - Allen Riddell (Indiana University).
 A lecture on quantitative analysis of literary history.